The campaign for secure schedules and access to hours

 In the Fall of 2015, Starbucks baristas rallied for better work schedules and called for a meeting with corporate executives outside the company’s international headquarters in Seattle.
 In February 2016, workers shared stories about unpredictable, insecure schedules in a livestreamed discussion and called on elected officials to take action.
 Mobilizations have continued and Seattle's Mayor and City Councilmembers have responded, convening several months of stakeholder meetings and public hearings.

 In August 2016, the Mayor and key Councilmembers released a comprehensive policy proposal.
-On September 13, 2016, the secure scheduling ordinance passed out of committee with a 5-0 vote.
-The full Seattle City Council votes on final passage of secure scheduling on September 19, 2016.
+On September 13, 2016, the secure scheduling ordinance passed out of committee.
+The full Seattle City Council voted unanimously to pass secure scheduling on September 19, 2016, and Mayor Murray signed the bill into law on September 29, 2016.

 Secure scheduling policies